StackVista/stackstate-docs/configure/telemetry/anomaly-check-functions.md

 ### Metric Stream Id

-The identifier of the Metric Stream for which anomaly detection and anomaly alerting is executed.
-The alerting check function should match this is with id of the metric stream from anomaly event.
+The identifier of the Metric Stream for which anomaly check is executed.
+The anomaly check function should match this is with id of the metric stream from anomaly event.
 See example below

   ```text
     def metricStreamIdMatch = event.getData().getStreamId() == metricStream